 C Pointer to Pointer

-A pointer to pointer points to a pointer variable, which in turn points to another variable.
+In C Pointer to Pointer points to a pointer variable, which in turn points to another variable.

 It’s like two levels of indirection: